 encourages students to receive a Hepatitis B Vaccination (p.
 18).

-Note: There is no institutional policy regarding vaccinations
+Note: While there is no institutional policy regarding